 Steps

 Pour the milk and cream into a pot.
-As soon as it starts to boil, turn off and add the sugar and licorice powder well mixed and without lumps.
+As soon as it begins to boil, turn off and add the well-mixed licorice powder and sugar without lumps.

-Stir and put back on the stove.
-Before it starts boiling again, turn off and let it cool.
-Add the alcohol and stir.
+Stir and put back on the heat.
+Before it starts boiling again, turn off and let cool.
+Add the alcohol and mix.
 Pour the cream liqueur into clean bottles (for cleaning, I pour a few drops of alcohol, shake, and drain).
 Store in the refrigerator and wait a week before serving this delicious cream.